-This is also used for the same purpose, but their functionality is physical.
-Earcups are designed in a way to block unwanted surrounding's voices, unlike the active one which use powered electronic circuitry to cancel the noise.
+This is also used for the same purpose, but its functionality is physical.
+Earcups are designed to block unwanted surrounding's voices, unlike the active one that uses powered electronic circuitry to cancel the noise.

 Overall, they are not damaging if we see in the context of the harms that high-pitched sounds can produce.
 You may hear a slight hissing or maybe some person get irritated from it, but hearing is not damaged from it; instead, it provides the following benefits: